rawad663/js-set-manipulation/.github/CONTRIBUTING.md

   * Version of js-set-manipulation
   * Platform you're running on (macOS, SmartOS, Linux, Windows)
   * Architecture you're running on (32bit or 64bit and x86 or ARM)

+### Contributing Code
+If you would like to fix a bug mentioned on the issues tab, or a new feature you think could be useful, feel free to fork the project and create your solution.
+When it's done and properly tested, create a pull request into this repo's `master` branch.